MEET OUR TEAM

-When not in the office Laura enjoys knitting, running, and exploring national parks with her husband and 6 month old baby daughter.
+When not in the office Laura enjoys knitting, running, and exploring national parks with her husband and 18 month old daughter.

-In her free time, Brett enjoys hiking, singing, practicing yoga, and spending time with family and friends.
+In her free time, Tiffany enjoys outdoor and physical activities, traveling, favorite TV shows, and spending time with her family and friends.

 Our Administrative Staff